ipobletev/object-detect-yolo/README.md

 # VM GUI
 VM_GUI = True
 ```
-Use yolov3
-Use stream camera source
-Show the stream result per frame
-Use limit frame, each 5 seconds we take a frame.
+Stream camera source, uso yolov3, show the stream result per frame and use limit frame each 5 seconds and save it into a video file.
 ```
 # 1- Source
 SOURCE_PATH = 0